SAFA-SNN: Sparsity-Aware On-Device Few-Shot Class-Incremental Learning with Fast-Adaptive Structure of Spiking Neural Network: Mean Square Approximation Error Analysis

-where $\hat{\nabla}g(x)$ is the ture gradient obeys~\citep{berahas2022theoretical}, $d$ is the dimensionality and $b$ is the number of samples.
+where we use the big $O$ notation to emphasize the dominant factors, i.e., the dimensionality $d$ and the perturbation radius (or smoothing parameter) $\delta$, and the number of samples $b$ that govern the gradient estimation error~\citep{berahas2022theoretical}.
 At the non-differentiable point $u = 0$, the true gradient does not exist.
-However, the expected value of the estimation is zero when $z$ is drawn from a symmetric distribution, so the bias is zero.
-The key is that the non-zero contribution of the estimation is concentrated around $u = 0$, where the true gradient is non-zero.
+However, when $z$ is drawn from a symmetric distribution, the estimator is unbiased, i.e., its expectation is zero.
+Importantly, the non-zero contributions of the estimator are concentrated in a neighborhood around $u = 0$, where the function exhibits non-smooth behavior.

-The perturbation radius (or smoothing factor) $\delta$ affects gradient estimation error.
-As it becomes smaller, the gradient estimate gets better.
-A smaller $\delta$ reduces the bias but drastically increases the variance.
-In practice, an overly small $\delta$ may cause the function difference to be masked by system noise, rendering it ineffective in representing the true differential.
-In contrast, a larger $\delta$ reduces variance but increases the bias.
-The choice of $\delta$ is critical to minimize the total error.
-As the number of samples $b$ increases, this approximation converges to the true gradient, and as the sample size tends to infinity, it converges to the expected value $\E$ of the perturbation distribution.

-At a differentiable point with $u \neq 0$, both the bias and variance of the single point estimation vanish, implying that the MSE of the multi-point average is also zero, reflecting a form of deterministic convergence.
-In contrast, when multi-point averaging is applied, the variance becomes $\tfrac{1}{4\delta^{2}b}$.
-Thus, by increasing the number of samples $b$, we can effectively offset the variance explosion caused by letting $\delta \to 0$, thus ensuring a bounded and low variation gradient estimate.